-In our analysis of liquidity- and refinancing risk, we assess the extent to which the legal- and regulatory framework, the particular transaction structure and our assessment of external support, in conjunction with the current cover pool profile, facilitate the timely payment of interest and principal in a scenario where the issuer is assumed to be in default.
+In our analysis of liquidity- and refinancing risk, we assess the extent to which the legal- and regulatory framework, requirements for overcollateralization and liquidity support, and the particular transaction structure, in conjunction with the current cover pool profile, facilitate the timely payment of interest and principal in a scenario where the issuer is assumed to be in default.
 The result determines the primary uplift on the covered bond rating from the rating floor and influences the extent and amount of refinancing- and liquidity risk we incorporate in the quantitative modelling stage.